hassansalehe/EmbedSanitizer/README.md

 ####  (a) Prerequisites
 This tool has been tested on x86_64 machine with Ubuntu 16.04.
 Moreover, make sure that the following are installed in your platform.
 * LLVM/Clang, more information on how to install: http://llvm.org/docs/GettingStarted.html
 * The cross-compilers utilities.
-Use the commands below to install:
+Use the commands below to install them:
 ```bash
 >$ apt-get install -y gcc-multilib g++-multilib
 >$ apt-get install -y libc6-armel-cross libc6-dev-armel-cross binutils-arm-linux-gnueabi